mekatronik-achmadi/md_tutorial/yugioh/Duel_Links.md

 - Use 2 or 3 card copies in deck
 - Not a Xyz or Ritual focus deck
 - Can search or summon from deck
-- Can recycle cards from graveyard
+- Can use cards in graveyard/banish
 - Can be combination of 2 archetypes
 - Boss Monsters must be in archetype
 - Extra Deck cards may not in archetype